Kingdom of Yugoslavia: Farming

 Three-quarters of the Yugoslav workforce was engaged in agriculture.
 A few commercial farmers existed, but most were subsistence peasants.
 Those in the south were especially poor, living in a hilly, infertile region.
 No large estates existed except in the north, and all of those were owned by foreigners.
 Indeed, one of the first actions undertaken by the new Yugoslav state in 1919 was to break up the estates and dispose of foreign, and in particular Hungarian landowners.
 Nearly 40% of the rural population was surplus (i.e., excess people not needed to maintain current production levels), and despite a warm climate, Yugoslavia was also relatively dry.
 Internal communications were poor, damage from World War I had been extensive, and with few exceptions agriculture was devoid of machinery or other modern farming technologies.

+The 1931 census revealed that 34% of Yugoslav peasants owned less than five acres of land; another 34% owned between five-twelve acres of land; 29% owned fifty acres; and 3% owned more than fifty acres.
+The interwar era saw the emergence of a class known as the worker-peasants who engaged in seasonal work, working part of the year on the farm and another part in industry, usually mining.
+About 90% of Yugoslav farmers owned their own land, which explained why so many were unwilling to break with their rural lifestyle completely.
+More than half of industrial workers belonged to the worker-peasant category.
+In 1931, the Social Ministry reported: that in Yugoslavia there is a constant stream of laborers coming and going from agriculture to industry and vice versa.
+What has developed is a new class of workers-we call them industrialized peasants-who are regularly employed industry without having broken their ties to agriculture".
+The Great Depression hurt Yugoslavia very badly with most people living a lower standard of living in 1940 than they had in 1920.
+Between 1925-1933, the income of peasants fell by two-thirds.